greenelab/onboarding/source/code_review_checklist.rst

 ``diff`` output when performing code reviews.

 Repositories may choose to specify a line limit up to 100 characters instead.
-If they choose to do so they must specify it within the README.md of the repository.
+If they choose to do so they must specify it within the README of the repository.

 **Whitespace:**